 This course provides students with the practical knowledge and applied skills to perform client-centered assessments, exercise prescriptions, and primary prevention in apparently health populations with special considerations.
 This course will introduce students to informational and motivational interviewing skills to include physical activity counseling, goal setting, and patient education.
 This course includes a practicum component.
 Prerequisite: EXP510.

-EXP521: Exercise and Sports Psychology (4 hours)
+o EXP521: Coaching Theory and Application (3 hours)